 Minimize losses, ensure continuous business operations

-Retrofitting a building with fire sprinklers can significantly reduce losses and enable operations (and thus income) to return to normal quickly after a fire.
+Fire sprinkler retrofits can significantly reduce losses and enable operations (and thus income) to return to normal quickly after a fire.

 When a building burns, flames and toxic smoke cause direct damage to the property—and the longer a fire burns, of course, the more damage accrues.
 The high volume of water used by firefighters to put out a blaze also causes serious damage that can seep far beyond the burn area.
 And after a fire, lost income from rent or business is added to the repair expenses.